-We knew that it was a twisted and bleak view of life but, anxious for acceptance and love, we children learned to justify his failure to protect us from her increasingly malignant spirit as a harmless eccentricity.
+We knew that it was a twisted and bleak view of life but, anxious for acceptance and love from our father, we children learned to justify his failure to protect us from her increasingly malignant spirit as a harmless eccentricity.
 Surely goodwill, ordinary decency, civil cooperativeness, and common sense would trump the lurid paranoia?
 Surely, with time and steady persistence, she would see that we merely sought a commonplace relationship with our father and that we were in fact grateful that his own incipient decrepitude would not be walked alone?
-We continued to search for the positive, while swimming against the tide of an unnatural resentment that simmered unabated in his curdled and miscreant bride.
+We continued to search for the positive, while swimming against the tide of an unnatural resentment that simmered unabated in his curdled bride.

 A few months before he died, as I visited my father in his apartment, I noted that the juriprudentially dense F.Chutley's Will Precedents had appeared in Zelda's always limited reading stack, next to her chair between issues of Knitter's Paradise and The Home Puzzle-Maker.
 Sadly, in a classic evocation of the cut-out comic book cacklingly wicked stepmother that our father had parodied, Zelda's most profound legacy, in our eyes at least, was to convince her dying husband to dispossess his children and grandchildren.
 And what better time to campaign?